hannorein/rebound/docs/simulationreferenceframes.md

     r.move_to_com()
     ```
 !!!
 Important
-    If you are not in the centre-of-mass frame, the centre-of-mass will and all the particles will slowly drift away from the origin.
+    If you are not in the center-of-mass frame, the center-of-mass will and all the particles will slowly drift away from the origin.
     This has important consequences for long-term integrations.
     If the particles are far away from the origin, you might increase the numerical errors due to finite floating point precision.
-    By moving to the centre-of-mass frame after setting up all the particles, you avoid these issues.
+    By moving to the center-of-mass frame after setting up all the particles, you avoid these issues.